 Head coverings

-Scarves, turbans, and hats can help hold hair that’s falling out and also hide a bald scalp.
-Head coverings come in different colors, textures, and styles.
-Scarves that are made from silk can easily slide off your head.
-You may want to buy a cotton blend scarf because it can be more comfortable and less likely to come untied or slip off your head.
+Scarves, turbans, and hats can help hold hair that’s falling out.
+They can also hide a bald scalp.
+Head coverings come in lots of colors, textures, and styles.
+Scarves made from silk can easily slide off your head.
+You may want to buy a cotton blend scarf.
+This type can be more comfortable and less likely to come untied or slip off your head.

-Some people choose not to wear any head covering during their chemotherapy.
+Some people choose not to wear any head covering during their chemo.
 This is your choice.

 Look Good Feel Better Program

-Sign up for a free, virtual Look Good Feel Better class to learn about wigs, make-up, and skincare techniques.
-To register for an online class, visit www.lookgoodfeelbetter.org/virtual-workshops.
+Look Good Feel Better offers free, online classes to learn about wigs, make-up, and skincare techniques.
+Visit www.lookgoodfeelbetter.org/virtual-workshops to sign up.